-&lt;sup>9 Unit and costs per unit: calculated according to the beneficiary's usual accounting practices.
+&lt;sup>9 Unit and costs per unit: calculated according to the beneficiary's usual accounting practice.

-Flat rate: 25% of eligible direct costs, from which are excluded: direct costs of subcontracting, costs of in-kind contributions not used on premises, direct costs of financial support, and unit costs declared under budget category F if they include indirect costs (see Article 6.2.E).
+Flat rate: 25% of eligible direct costs, from which are excluded: direct costs of subcontracting, costs of in-kind contributions not used on premises, direct costs of financial support, and unit costs declared under budget category F if they include indirect costs.